anastassia-b/machine-learning/lecture-notes.md

 It's the same dimensionality for the transition matrix.
 So the transition is a function, in mixing the states.
 It s a weight matrix now, multiply the vector.

-The most common activation function is Relo.
+The most common activation function is Relu.
 But softmax has meaning.
 Its the logistic function, probabilities that sum out to 1.
 The state will be chosen from that probability distribution.

 Different ways of training models.
 1. Closed form solution.
 2. Gradient descent.
 3. Expectation maximization.
 4. genetic algorithms. kills off or share parts of code.
-  - but hard to determine how to share code that doesnt destroy it completely.
+  - but hard to determine how to share code that doesn't destroy it completely.

-#### Encoder Decoder Architecture
+### Representational Learning
-##### Topics: LSTM, Word embeddings (word2vec), Sequence to Sequence tasks, Machine translation.
+#### Topics: LSTM, Word embeddings (word2vec), Sequence to Sequence tasks, Encoder/Decoder Architecture, Machine translation.
 _November 29, 2017_

 Recap and correction from yesterday--